FourBoiga/engineering-portfolio/16bit-cpu/README.md

 ## 16-bit Custom CPU Project

 ### Overview
-This project showcases a **16-bit CPU designed from scratch in Logisim**, complete with a **custom instruction set architecture (ISA)**, 8 general-purpose registers (r0–r7), a multi-bit ALU with shifters, ROM/RAM memory, and a small pixel display system.
+This project showcases a 16-bit CPU designed from scratch in Logisim, complete with a custom instruction set architecture (ISA), a multi-bit ALU with shifters, ROM/RAM memory, and a small pixel display system.
 The CPU can execute arithmetic, logic, shift, load/store, and screen operations, and demonstrates how a hardware engineer can design, simulate, and debug a fully functional CPU with memory-mapped output.

 ---

 ### Design Goals
 - Create a **fully functional CPU** capable of executing a simple program.
 - Implement a **custom ISA** including ADD, SUB, AND, OR, XOR, PASS/MOV, SHL, SHR, LOAD, STORE, JMP, JZ, and JN instructions.
-- Design an **ALU that scales from 1-bit slices to a full 16-bit unit** with shifters.
+- Design an ALU that scales from 1-bit slices to a full 16-bit unit with shifters.
-- Implement a **small pixel display system** driven by memory-mapped registers, showcasing real-time CPU output.
+- Implement a small pixel display system driven by memory-mapped registers, showcasing real-time CPU output.
 - Ensure modularity and clarity in design so the CPU can be easily extended or modified.

 ---